 Target compensation includes base salary, target annual short-term incentive and the grant date fair value of long-term incentives for the applicable year.
-Realizable compensation includes base salary earned, annual short-term incentive earned for each applicable year and values equity awards granted during 2019-2021 as follows: with respect to RSUs that had vested by December 31, 2021, based on the closing stock price on the applicable vesting date, with respect to time-vesting RSUs that were unvested as of December 31, 2021, and with respect to performance-vesting RSUs that were unvested as of December 31, 2021, based on the performance and closing stock price as of December 31, 2021.
+Realizable compensation includes base salary earned, annual short-term incentive earned for each applicable year and values equity awards granted during 2019-2021 as follows: with respect to RSUs that had vested by December 31, 2021, based on the closing stock price on the applicable vesting date, with respect to time-vesting RSUs that were unvested as of December 31, 2021, based on the closing stock price as of December 31, 2021, and with respect to performance-vesting RSUs that were unvested as of December 31, 2021, based on the performance and closing stock price as of December 31, 2021.